Patricia Garske Still (1920 – 2005)

 Born in Ione, Washington in 1920 and raised in Idaho, Pati met Still while studying at Washington State University in Pullman where he was an instructor.
-She was a promising student who graduated with a fine art degree and followed Still to San Francisco where he taught at the California School of Fine Arts (now San Francisco Art Institute).
-While there, Pati ran the CSFA bookstore and continued to pursue her own artistic aspirations by taking photography classes.
+She was a promising student who studied towards a fine art degree and followed Still to San Francisco where he taught at the California School of Fine Arts (now San Francisco Art Institute).
+While there, Pati ran the CSFA bookstore and continued to pursue her own artistic aspirations.
 When Still resigned in 1950, the two moved to New York where Pati got a job as a Comptometer operator for Standard Oil Co. of New Jersey.

 In 1957, Pati wed Still, and four years later they bought and moved to a 22-acre farm in New Windsor, Maryland.
 In 1966, they purchased a second home in town but kept the farm.
 In a Baltimore Sun obituary for Pati, Still’s elder daughter Diane said, “She devoted her life to his life, and to his art.
 She provided a comfortable home so he could concentrate and paint.”
 Still’s younger daughter, Sandra, wrote in a note to Pati after Still’s death, “To Dearest Pati, The one person who understood and walked alongside greatness – always faithfully and courageously.”